SCSI-Lab/SIGspatial/README.md

 ## Data set
 We use additionally sentinel-2 image from "https://dataspace.copernicus.eu/browser/".
 Each date of image is same with SIGspatial's data.
-Among the sentinel-2 image, We use
+Among the sentinel-2 image, We use 5 bands for Deep learning.(Blue / Green / Red / NIR / SWIR)
+And we calculate NDWI, NDWIice, NDSI index and use it.
+Finally we have 8 channel iamges(Blue / Green / Red / NIR / SWIR / NDWI / NDWIice / NDSI)